A mean-field theory approach to 3D nematic phase transitions in microtubules: Models

-Firstly, we assume that microtubules nucleate everywhere in 3D space at a constant rate $\frac{r_n}{4\pi}$, are static at the minus end, and are either growing or shrinking at the plus end with speed $v^+$ or $v^-$ respectively.
-The plus end changes from shrinking to growing via spontaneous rescue with rate $r_r$ and changes from growing to shrinking via spontaneous catastrophe with rate $r_c$.

-We assume that unhindered microtubules grow in a straight line, with some probability of changing direction when two microtubules collide in a process called zippering.
+Each microtubule is modelled as a series of segments.
+It is assumed that unhindered microtubules grow in a straight line, but can change direction with a prescribed angle-dependent probability when two microtubules collide.
+When the microtubule changes direction, the old segment becomes static (neither growing nor shrinking) and a new segment starts growing in the new direction, anchored to the previous segment.
 The microtubules grow (and shrink) in segments, with joints allowing each segment to be oriented in a different direction.

+It is assumed that that microtubules isotropically nucleate everywhere in 3D space at a constant rate $r_{\text{n}}$, initiating in a growing state with static minus end and growing plus end.
+Microtubules are always static at the minus end and are either growing or shrinking at the plus end with speed $v^\text{+}$ or $v^\text{--}$, respectively.
+The plus end changes from shrinking to growing via spontaneous rescue with rate $r_{\text{r}}$ and changes from growing to shrinking via spontaneous catastrophe with rate $r_{\text{c}}$.

-Specifically, when a growing segment collides with a second segment, either there is an induced catastrophe (it starts shrinking), crossover (it keeps growing unhindered) or zippering (it starts growing parallel to the second segment) with respective probabilities $P_c(\sigma)$, $P_x(\sigma)$ and $P_z(\sigma)$ all written as functions of the collision angle $\sigma$.
-These events are illustrated in Figure. \ref{drawing}.
+When a growing segment collides with another microtubule, either there is an induced catastrophe (it starts shrinking), crossover (it keeps growing unhindered) or zippering (it starts growing parallel to the second segment) with respective probabilities $P_{\text{c}}(\sigma)$, $P_{\text{x}}(\sigma)$ and $P_{\text{z}}(\sigma)$ all written as functions of the collision angle $\sigma$ (Fig.~\ref{drawing}).

-\subsection{Master Equations}
+\subsubsection{Master Equations}

-In this subsection, we determine the differential equations governing the physical system of interacting microtubules.
-For further details, see \cite{main} where the similar 2D equations are derived.
+In this subsection, the governing 3D mean-field differential equations are derived, following a similar argument to that outlined in detail for a 2D framework \cite{main}.

-We assume that the density of microtubules is large enough so that we can work with a continuum theory, allowing us to define a macroscopic description of the system.
-This encourages us to define $m_i^{+/-/0}(l,\theta,\phi,t)$ as the density of microtubule segments in direction $(\theta,\phi)$ of length $l$ at time $t$ with $+/-/0$ indicating a growing/shrinking/inactive segment respectively and i indexing the segments (letting $i=1$ index the segment that has nucleated).
+The density of microtubules is assumed to be large enough for this discrete system to be accurately approximated by continuous variables.
+Therefore $m_{\text{i}}^{\text{+/--/0}}(l,\theta,\phi,t)$ is defined as the density of microtubule segments in direction $(\theta,\phi)$ of length $l$ at time $t$ with $\text{+/--/0}$ indicating a growing/shrinking/inactive segment, respectively, and $\text{i}$ indexing the segments (letting $\text{i}=1$ index the segment that has nucleated).